cstepper/projmaker/README.md

 ## General remarks

-If you work with R, it is generally a good idea to set the **Workspace Options** as follows:
+If you work with *R*, it is generally a good idea to set the **Workspace Options** as follows:

 1. Uncheck *Restore .RData into workspace at startup*